-Abdel Baset al-Megrahi is the notorious Libyan who was convicted in 2001 of taking part in the bombing of Pan Am Flight 103 on December 21, 1988.
+Abdel Baset al-Megrahi is the notorious Libyan convicted in 2001 of bombing Pan Am Flight 103 on December 21, 1988.
 The explosion occurred over Lockerbie, Scotland, killing 270 people, two-thirds of them American.
 Megrahi was sentenced to life in prison.

-Nevertheless, Scottish authorities released him on compassionate grounds last Thursday – after determining that he was suffering terminal prostate cancer and had less than three months to live.
+Nevertheless, Scottish authorities released him on compassionate grounds last Thursday after determining he was suffering from terminal prostate cancer and had less than three months to live.

-But this merely incited outrage in America.
-In fact, members of the preternaturally diplomatic Obama administration damned Megrahi’s release as a mockery of justice; no doubt, in part, because of reports that it was linked to oil and gas deals with Libya:
+This incited outrage in America.
+Members of the preternaturally diplomatic Obama administration damned Megrahi’s release as a mockery of justice, no doubt in part because of reports linking it to oil and gas deals with Libya.
+FBI Director Robert Mueller sent a blistering letter to Scotland’s Justice Secretary Kenny MacAskill:

 I have made it a practice not to comment on the actions of other prosecutors.
 Your decision to release Megrahi causes me to abandon that practice in this case.
 I do so because I am familiar with the facts, and the law… And I do so because I am outraged at your decision, blithely defended on the grounds of ‘compassion.’